 The application and selection process follows formal procedures similar to those required when applying for a professional position in a large organisation.

 If you are short-listed for an intern position, you will be asked to attend a 30 minute interview.
+Interviews will occur in October where possible or early November.
 The interview involves questions and a 10-minute role play.
-If you are selected for interview, you will be notified by 14 October 2021.
-Interviews may be conducted via video (Microsoft Teams) or face-to-face depending on state health advice.
+If you are selected for interview, you will be notified by 14 October 2022.
+Interviews are conducted via video (Microsoft Teams).
 Candidates will be interviewed by their potential supervisor.

 For further information, contact the Vocational Placement Coordinator, Elizabeth Matjacic via email elizabeth.matjacic@rmit.edu.au.

-If you are a Vocational Placement Coordinator from a Masters or Doctoral program, we are happy to arrange a visit for you.
-Please reach out to the contact listed above.
+If you are a Vocational Placement Coordinator from a Masters or Doctoral program, we are happy to meet with you to discuss our program in more detail and to answer any questions you may have.
+Please reach out to elizabeth.matjacic@rmit.edu.au.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Luwaytini' by Mark Cleaver, Palawa.